Construction

 Environmental Stewardship

-If capacity is ever reached and onsite uses have been exhausted, the treated water would be discharged into the Los Angeles River.
+If capacity is reached and onsite uses have been exhausted, the treated water would be discharged into the Los Angeles River.

 Harvard-Westlake is committed to replacing every single tree that is removed.
 The project will result in an increase in the number of trees on site, with a significant number of the newly planted trees being mature specimens that are far larger than those required by City code.